minetest-mods-camp/lucky_block/README.md

 - 1.0 - Added ability for custom lucky blocks to use their own block list
 - 1.1 - Spawning mobs can now select randomly from a table or single string
 - 1.2 - Code tidy and fixed wishing well replacements
-- 1.3 - Add lightning staff as rare drop, tidy code, lightning fire check
+- 1.3 - Add lightning staff as rare drop, tidy code, lightning fire check, moustache helmet

-Lucky Blocks: 260 (depending on mods enabled)
+Lucky Blocks: 261 (depending on mods enabled)